Categories: Blog

 Brands average 4.5 posts per week.
 But consistency beats frequency every time.

-• Participant testimonials that show transformation
+• Feature participant testimonials that show transformation

-• The natural beauty of your space
+• Showcase the natural beauty of your retreat space

 Instagram Reels deserve special attention.
 They earn nearly as high engagement as photos while being posted twice as frequently.

-One more thing: go live once a week.
+Go live once a week.
 Answer questions about your retreat.
 Let people experience your energy in real time.
+Those fifteen-minute sessions often convert more browsers into bookers than anything else.

 4. Use hashtags strategically (not randomly)